 Port Huron, MI | $10.38 an hour or $21,600 a year |

 A head soccer coach should know everything there is to know about soccer ID camps.
-Have a look at my article – Are soccer ID camps worth it? – for more info on this topic.
+Have a look at my article – Are Soccer ID Camps Worth It? – for more info on this topic.

-Assistant Soccer Coach
+How Much an Assistant Soccer Coach Makes

-Location | Amount Earned |
+Location | Salary |

 Concord, MA | $18 – $40 an hour or $37,440 – $83,200 a year |